mharen/mharen.github.io/blog/2010/2010-10-infinite-scroll-is-best-thing-since.md

 This design pattern replaces paging.
 Remember paging?
 That’s what this blog does.
 When you get to the bottom, there’s a button that says “Older Posts”.
 When clicked, this starts you anew at the top of the page, but with a different set of seven posts.
 If, instead of this button, new posts just kept appearing at the bottom (probably without you even realizing it), it’d be infinite scroll.

-<a href="http://images.google.com/images?&amp;q=puppies">Google Images</a> employs a sort of hybrid approach where they load all the boxes of 19 pages worth of images, but don’t actually download the images until you scroll near them.
+[Google Images](http://images.google.com/images?&amp;q=puppies) employs a sort of hybrid approach where they load all the boxes of 19 pages worth of images, but don’t actually download the images until you scroll near them.
 You can verify this by skipping to the end and seeing them fill in.
 You can then click “Show More Results” to have 19 more pages appended to the current screen.
-It’s infinite in the sense that you probably aren’t going to go beyond page 19, and if you do it’s all inline. <a href="http://www.bing.com/images/search?q=puppies">Bing’s approach</a> is more pure to the technique I’m describing.
+It’s infinite in the sense that you probably aren’t going to go beyond page 19, and if you do it’s all inline.
+[Bing’s approach](http://www.bing.com/images/search?q=puppies) is more pure to the technique I’m describing.

 I really like the full on approach where you don’t have to click anything and the content just keeps on coming.
 Like Facebook.
 In Facebook, the news feed keeps loading as you scroll until you get pretty far back.
 Only when you go back pretty far does it require you to actually click a button to show more.